lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 Set an automation as follows:

-1. Open Aqara App, click "Automation".
+1.Open Aqara App, click "Automation".

-2. Click "+" in the top right corner, use the automation recommended by the system, or create a custom automation:
+2.Click "+" in the top right corner, use the automation recommended by the system, or create a custom automation:

 - Automation recommended by the system (Home Arm and Away Arm): Select any automation and enter "Edit Automation" page.
 On the page, there are default set conditions and actions to be executed, you may add or delete the settings according to your need.
 - Create a custom automation: Click "Create a Custom Automation" at the bottom of the page, enter "Automation Name", click "+", set activating conditions and actions to be executed.

-3. Click "Save" to complete the setting.
+3.Click "Save" to complete the setting.

-4. On "Automation" page, automation can be activated by moving the slider behind the automation name.
+4.On "Automation" page, automation can be activated by moving the slider behind the automation name.
 When the set automation conditions are set, corresponding action will be executed automatically.

-5. Delete an automation.
+5.Delete an automation.
 On automation page, click the automation to be deleted and then click "Delete" in the top right corner of the "Edit Automation" page.

 ### **Examples **